 HIV/AIDS Comprehensive Care Program: Words to Know

-The UW Health HIV/AIDS Comprehensive Care Program at UW Hospital and Clinics in Madison, Wisconsin has been providing care for people with HIV/AIDS since 1985.
+The UW Health HIV/AIDS Comprehensive Care Program at University Hospital has been providing care for people with HIV/AIDS since 1985.

 The glossary below defines terms common to HIV care.